ubiquity/ubiquity-dollar/README.md

 # By default set to LUSD address in ethereum mainnet.
 # - mainnet/anvil(forked from mainnet): 0x5f98805A4E8be255a32880FDeC7F6728C6568bA0 (LUSD)
 # - testnet: 0x3e622317f8C93f7328350cF0B56d9eD4C620C5d6 (DAI)
-# NOTICE: LUSD token is not deployed to sepolia testnet so we use DAI instead which is deployed to testnet
+# NOTICE: LUSD token is not deployed to sepolia testnet so we test DAI token instead which is deployed to testnet
 COLLATERAL_TOKEN_ADDRESS="0x5f98805A4E8be255a32880FDeC7F6728C6568bA0"

 # Owner private key (grants access to updating Diamond facets and setting TWAP oracle address).